SekharSunkara6/Firebase-Signup-Login/README.md

 you can consider including features like user registration, login, password reset, and social login options.The app is built using HTML, CSS, and JavaScript.

 ## Getting Started
-Follow these steps to set up the project and configure Firebase for authentication.
+Follow these steps to clone the repo.

 ### Prerequisites
 1. You will need a Firebase account.